worldspawn/assent/README.md

 [Angular](https://github.com/worldspawn/angular-assent)

 ### TODO
-- [ ] recursive validation
+- [ ] message interpolation feels a bit wonky with the msgVars and the msgArgs. msgVars are extra args to pass to msgArs that are then interpolated into the message string.
 - [ ] support returning promises from rule function
 - [ ] and perhaps some promise support for messages
 - [ ] and what the hey, promises for the when calls too!
 Promises!
 Promises!
-- [ ] message interpolation feels a bit wonky with the msgVars and the msgArgs. msgVars are extra args to pass to msgArs that are then interpolated into the message string.